-Tropical Medicine also brings together a number of sister groups in Laos, Tanzania, Indonesia and Nepal, and collaborators around the world.
+Tropical Medicine and Global Health also brings together a number of sister groups in Cambodia, the Democratic Republic of Congo, Laos, Indonesia, Myanmar, Nepal and Uganda, and collaborators around the world.

 From research to real-world solutions